 I believe that my disability doesn’t stop me from doing anything and I am happy to give anything ago.
 Giving up is not something I do very easily as I am a little stubborn at times.

-Right now, I am in my final year of an undergraduate course in Creative Writing at the University of Derby.
+I have recently finished my undergraduate course in BA (Hons) Creative and Professional Writing with a 2.1 at the University of Derby.
 It has been an amazing experience with ups and downs, not to mention crashing my car on the first week of university was an expensive bill right out of my student finance.

 I’m not an idle person, my brain hardly ever shuts up and so I have to do something, lying around staring at the ceiling is just not something I can do.
 I love to cook, especially my favourite dishes: curry, roast dinner,and chilli but often need help here and there.

 I also love to be creative.
 Taking Photos.
 Making things.
 Writing stories.

 My blog will primarily be book reviews, disability and writing.
 Occasionally, I may talk about games, blogging, university life and issues I come across in my day to day life.

 you hear a name pronounced can’t you always see it in your mind, just as if it was printed out?
 I can; and A-n-n looks dreadful, but A-n-n-e looks so much more distinguished.” – Anne of Green Gables by Lucy Maud Montgomery